rrajkukausik/Starbucks-Capstone-Challenge/README.md

 This project aims at discovering customer behavior based on simulated Starbucks app data.
 Datasets that contains offer information, customer demography, records of transactions, and customer-offer interaction data.

+This challenge is one of the final projects for Udacity Data Science Nanodegree course.
+For this project, we have datasets from Starbucks which contain simulated data that mimics customer behaviour on the Starbucks rewards mobile app.

+The reason why companies use different offers or discounts campaigns is to stimulate customers to come more often and spend more.
+This ultimately helps to increase the revenue and profit for the company.
+In this project I'll try to link the response to the offers with the overall customer behaviour.
+This can help us to understand the structure of the customer and develop strategies for different groups.

+The end goal is to find some segments of the current customers depending on their behaviour and figure out which segment would be the most interesting for a further advertisement campaign and where we can change the frequency of offers.

 ## Project Overview